colyseus/docs/docs/getting-started/server.md

 ## Creating a barebones Colyseus server

-Use the `npm init colyseus-app` command to generate a barabones Colyseus server.
+Use the `npm init colyseus-app` command to generate a barebones Colyseus server.
 You may select between TypeScript (recommended), JavaScript and Haxe as your language of choice for the server.

 ```
 npm init colyseus-app ./my-colyseus-app